By Molly Patrick

 Find your community online, yes!
-But also, go out in your community and find your people.
+But also, go out into your community and find your people.
 No matter where you live there are awesome people out there who want new friendships and who want to get involved in like-minded things.
 So leave your house and go find them! (ehem..Molly, I’m talkin’ to you!)

 8. Nature: it gives you everything you need.

 We live in a world with too much pavement and buildings and not enough trees and green.
 We mustn’t forget to connect with nature often.
-Go find a park, a lake, an ocean, or just a tree or some grass.
+Go find a park, a lake, an ocean, a tree or some grass.
 Take off your shoes and feel the earth beneath your feet.
 Listen to the birds.
 Look up at the sky.
 Feel the sun on your face.
 It will bring you peace, warmth and healing.
 It will ground you and remind you of who you are.
 Most of us are so far removed from nature that we forget that this is our home.

-9. Go to your sacred space every single day.
+9. Go to your sacred space everyday.

 10. Bring compassion to everyone you meet.

-During the retreat we were reminded that everyone has a painful story, unimaginable struggles, and absolute heartbreak in their life.
+During the retreat we were reminded that everyone has a painful story, unimaginable struggles, and heartbreak in their life.
 We don’t get to know these things about most of the people we meet, but that doesn’t mean they don’t exist.
-Whether it’s your kid’s teacher, your sister or your mechanic, every person you come across in life has a story that, if given the chance to be told, would break your heart wide open and create space for compassion and love to flow out of you and touch their soul, without even thinking about it.
+Whether it’s your kid’s teacher, your sister or your mechanic, every person you come across in this life has a story that, if given the chance to be told, would break your heart wide open and create space for compassion and love to flow out of you and touch their soul, without even thinking about it.

 The Buddhist nun and Author, Pema Chodron says this about compassion: